 On top of these factors, the son or daughter of an addict might feel like they are to blame for their addiction.
 While you or a sibling may feel like this, it’s important to know that this is not the truth.
 Children of addicts shouldn’t be afraid to step by their caregiving role and find peace and support for themselves as well.
 It can be tough to look past an addicted guardian or parent but it is crucial for a clearer and more focused mind.

-It can be a tricky situation reaching out for help when coming to the realization that, “My parent is an addict”.
+It can be a tricky situation reaching out for help when coming to the realization that your parent is a drug addict.
 Some children of addicts may be manipulated or abused with intimidation for trying to get help.
 It may be seen as a betrayal, which is not actually the case.
 Parents also may fear losing their children if their substance abuse or addiction is exposed.

 What also tends to happen in these cases is the child will have self-esteem issues, which makes reaching out even harder.
 This can end up evolving into feeling hopeless, depressed, and anxious about the future.
 Luckily, there are different things children of addicts can do to reach out effectively with courage and support.